Student Organizations and Leaders

 Being involved in a student organization is a great way to make friends, gain leadership skills, build your resume and most importantly, have an impact in an area of interest to you.
 You can find opportunities in the honors program, at McCombs, or across the university.

-In addition to HBA, there are many opportunities to get involved in Canfield BHP.
+In addition to HBA, there are many opportunities to get involved in Canfield BHP student positions, such as:

 • Volunteer Positions